 As the evening unfolds, each is accused of a terrible crime they are unwilling to admit.

 Tension builds, as one by one, members of the party die mysteriously in accordance with a sinister nursery rhyme.

 Fear, suspicion and paranoia take hold of the remaining survivors as they realise the killer may be among them.

-In a new alternate ending, released on the 125th anniversary of her birth, witness how the novel truly ended, as the accused begin to fall.
+In a new alternate ending released on the 125th anniversary of Agatha Christie’s birth, witness how the novel truly ended, as one by one, the accused begin to fall…

 Please note, this play is not suitable for younger children.